TheWover/donut/README.md

        -b <level>           Bypass AMSI/WLDP : 1=skip, 2=abort on fail, 3=continue on fail.(default)
        -o <payload>         Output file.
 Default is "payload.bin" -e                   Encode output file with Base64.
-(Will be copied to clipboard on Windows) -t                   Run entrypoint for unmanaged EXE as a new thread (replaces ExitProcess with ExitThread)
+(Will be copied to clipboard on Windows) -t                   Run entrypoint for unmanaged EXE as a new thread. (replaces ExitProcess with ExitThread in IAT) -x                   Call RtlExitUserProcess to terminate the host process.
+(RtlExitUserThread is called by default)

                    -DOTNET OPTIONS-